Reversalzzz/Full-patch-NL5/README.md

-(THiS MIGHT BECOME BANNABLE IN THE FUTURE)
+(THIS MIGHT BECOME BANNABLE IN THE FUTURE SO CHANGE "@Reversalz" IN DNSPY TO ANYTHING ELSE TO STAY SAFE!)

 Step 1.
 Install NetLimiter 5.2.1.0 by running the file "NetLimiter installer".